sonic-net/sonic-mgmt/sdn_tests/testplans/Platform-chassis-Stack-OS-MGMT-gNMI-E2E-testplan.md

 ### Test 4: Changes persist after reboot

-Note: Reboot persistence requires the save-on-set feature.
-However, this test case will leverage that functionality once it is available.

 1. Use gNMI get operations to fetch the state values for `firmware-version`, `fully-qualified-name`, `hardware-version`, `model-name`, `mfg-date`, `name`, `part-no`, `platform`, `serial-no`, and `type`.
 2. Use a gNMI set operation to write the config value for `fully-qualified-name`.